kittykatattack/sitar/book.markdown

 Buying a sitar [Instruments]
 ----------------------------

-If you're looking to buy a sitar, the following dealers are the best.
+If you're looking to buy a sitar, strings or accessories, the following dealers are the best.
 Sitar.co has used all of them.

 *   [Delhi Music Stores](http://www.indianmusicalinstruments.com/).
 DMS will ship anywhere in the world with FedEx.
 Ask for their Ibrahim Bashir sitars.
 *   [Rain City Music](http://www.sitar-tabla.com/).
+The best place to buy a new sitar.
 All their stock is personally curated by the owner, Lars Jacobsen, from the best instruments available.
-*   [Ali Akbar College of Music Store](http://www.aacm.org/shop/).
-A great place to buy Hiren Roy and Rikhi Ram sitars, and the best place to order strings.
+*   [Musician's Mall](http://www.musiciansmallusa.com) (Formerly the Ali Akbar Khan College Store).
+A new US based sitar and Indian instrument reseller.
 *   [Tony Karasek](http://www.karaseksound.com).
 Tony is a legend.
 If your sitar needs fixing, and you're not in India, send it to Tony.
 He also specializes in custom Delrin sitar bridges that don't require any maintenance.
 Want a custom made sitar of the highest quality?
 Tony will make one for you.
 Check out his [website](http://www.karaseksound.com) or [send him an email](horsley42@gmail.com).

 Which sitar should you buy?
-Hiren Roy sitars are the best available.
+Hiren Roy sitars are currently the best available.
 They have a unique, magical tone and are truly in a class of their own.
 Even though the average Hiren Roy currently costs about $2,500, they hold their value.
 If you need to, you'll be able to sell it for the same price, or at a profit.
 Even if you're a student just starting to learn, do yourself a favour and get a Hiren Roy!
 They're easier to play and control and much more responsive than any other sitar on the market.

+Update: However, as of early 2015, I can no longer recommend buying a new Hiren Roy.
+Quality of new instruments has plummeted, and the shop now produces as many duds as winners.
+Possibly the reason for this is that the head craftsman who worked in the Hiren Roy shop (and was the person who actually made all the instruments himself) finally retired.
+So, sadly, it seems the Hiren Roy era for new sitars is finally really over.

 If you can't find a Hiren Roy, you might be lucky and find an old Kanai Lal and Brother sitar, although they're very rare.
 They sound as good and are probably even better made than Hiren Roy.
 Kanai Lal and Brother were actively making sitars between about 1950 to 1970.
-(Note: Kanai Lal and Brother sitars are not in any way connected to currently manufactured "Kanai Lal" sitars, which are far inferior.)
+(Note: Kanai Lal and Brother sitars are not in any way connected to currently manufactured "Kanai Lal" sitars.)
 An early 60's Kanai Lal and Brother sitar owned by my first sitar teacher is to this day still the best sounding sitar I've ever heard.

 Third up: Rihki Ram.
 However, make sure it was made before 1974.
 The early Rikhi Ram sitars were of equal quality to Hiren Roy or Kanai Lal and Brother, but their quality plummeted after 1974.